cemicyz/cemicyz/README.md

 ### cemicyz

-hi I'm Cem, I'm working on java also I have knowledge about mongodb,bukkit,redis.
+Hi I'm Cem, I'm working on java also I have knowledge about mongodb,bukkit,redis.
 I coding bukkit plugins on my spare time :")

 ### to reach me